Counter-Terrorism Strike Force: History

-The group is led by Husam al-Astal, a Palestinian Bedouin who worked in Israel and then worked for the Palestinian Authority security forces when they still controlled Gaza.
-He has spoken favorably about the era of direct Israeli military rule in Gaza prior to the 2005 disengagement.
-Astal was previously imprisoned and given a death sentence by Hamas for his involvement with Israel, and was accused of involvement in the 2018 assassination of a Hamas-associated engineer in Malaysia.
-Before founding the CSF, Ynet reported that al-Astal was a member of the Popular Forces.
+The group was founded by Hosam al-Astal, a Palestinian Bedouin who worked in Israel and then worked for the Palestinian Authority's National Security Forces (NSF) when they still controlled the Gaza Strip.
+He has spoken favourably about the era of direct Israeli military rule in Gaza prior to the 2005 disengagement.
+Al-Astal was previously imprisoned and given a death sentence by Hamas for his involvement with Israel, and was accused of involvement in the 2018 assassination of Fadi Mohammad al-Batsh, an engineer associated with Hamas' al-Qassam Brigades in Malaysia, who had allegedly went there in order to improve the design of the Hamas Qassam rocket.